openhab/org.openhab.binding.zwave/doc/shenzhen/nasds01z_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-Press the button three times within 1.5 second to wake the device.
-If pressed successfully, the LED will blink one time.

-  * The minimum wakeup interval is 300s (5 minutes)
-  * The maximum wakeup interval is 16,777,200s (about 194 days)
-  * Allowable min step among each wakeup interval is 60 seconds, such as 360s, 420s, 480s…
-  * Note: The default value is 12 hours.
-This value is longer, the battery life is greater.
+<p&gtPress the button three times within 1.5 second to wake the device.
+If pressed successfully, the LED will blink one time.</p&gt <ul&gt<li&gtThe minimum wakeup interval is 300s (5 minutes)</li&gt <li&gtThe maximum wakeup interval is 16,777,200s (about 194 days)</li&gt <li&gtAllowable min step among each wakeup interval is 60 seconds, such as 360s, 420s, 480s…</li&gt <li&gtNote: The default value is 12 hours.
+This value is longer, the battery life is greater.</li&gt </ul&gt

 ## Channels